pdimens/harpy/Modules/align.md

 | `--extra-params`   |    `-x`    | string                |         |    no    | Additional EMA-align/BWA arguments, in quotes                                                   |

 ### Molecule distance
-The `--molecule-distance` option is only used for reporting alignment statistics regarding the barcodes.
-Changing this value will not impact sequence alignment in any way.
+The `--molecule-distance` option is used during the BWA alignment workflow to assign alignments a unique Molecular Identifier `MI:i` tag based on their haplotag barcode and the distance threshold you specify.
 See [haplotag data](../haplotagdata/#barcode-thresholds) for more information on what this value does.
+The EMA aligner will assign this value based on its own internal heuristics, so that workflow will ignore this threshold.

 ## :icon-filter: Quality filtering
 ==- What is a $MQ$ score?